YashGarg1122/BankOfJava/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL 3 License.

 ## Contributing